 - ex ante (before the fact) capacity if price structures and levels signal the cost of network expansion, then this can guide efficient choices about network alternatives.
-In other words, efficient pricing helps customers make their own choices and trade-offs between taking or avoiding network services; - ex post (after the fact) capacity we may proactively encourage a transmission alternative as an option for addressing an emerging capacity or security constraint.
-As part of this, we may set specific prices for supplying those services; and - ex ante coverage subsidy-free pricing helps potential customers determine whether they are better to fully self-supply.
+In other words, efficient pricing helps customers make their own choices and trade-offs between taking or avoiding network services; - ex post (after the fact) capacity -a transmission alternative may be proactively encouraged as an option for addressing an emerging capacity or security constraint.
+This may require specific prices to be set for supplying those services; and - ex ante coverage subsidy-free pricing helps potential customers determine whether they are better to fully self-supply.
 This is relevant to annual charges, and up-front capital contributions for new connections.